dosbox-staging/dosbox-staging/website/docs/releases/windows.md

 required.

+## Legacy Windows support

+If you're still on a legacy Windows version, you can use the following older releases.
+Note these earlier version come with _zero official support_; the core team won't be able to help you if you run into issues.
+Our recommendation will always be to upgrade your Windows and use the latest stable version.

+### Windows 8/10 32-bit

+The official distribution packages only support 32-bit Windows 8 or 10 up to version 0.80.1:

+- For 32-bit Windows 8 or 10, use the [0.80.1 portable ZIP package][0_80_1_x32_ZIP].

+- For 64-bit Windows 8 or 10, use the [current stable version](#current-stable-version).

+### Windows 7

+The official distribution packages only support Windows 7 up to version 0.80.1:

+- For 64-bit Windows 7, use the [0.80.1 installer][0_80_1_x64_INSTALLER] and
+  select the MSVC build, or the [0.81.1 portable ZIP package][0_80_1_x64_ZIP].

+- For 32-bit Windows 7, use the [0.80.1 portable ZIP package][0_80_1_x32_ZIP].

+### Windows Vista

+The official distribution packages only support Windows Vista up to version 0.78.1.

 ## Development snapshot builds

 You can always see what's cooking on the main branch! :sunglasses: :beer:

 These [snapshot builds](development-builds.md) might be slow or unstable as they are designed with developers and testers in mind.

+## Experimental Windows ARM64 builds

+We started providing experimental Windows ARM64 packages for devices such as the Snapdragon X Elite.
+Note we don't provide any official support for these builds yet.

+The ARM64 packages can be downloaded from our [development builds](development-builds.md) page.

 ## Windows Defender